-Today’s morning motivation video focuses on Kobe Bryant.
-Unlike most of the recent workout mixes we have been posting, this 10-minutes compilation will probably motivate you more with Kobe’s words and wisdom than weights and workouts in the gym.
-With that said, I came across an interesting article about Kobe’s “666 Workout” in the off-seasons.
+Today's morning motivation video focuses on Kobe Bryant.
+Unlike most of the recent workout mixes we have been posting, this 10-minute compilation will probably motivate you more with Kobe's words and wisdom than weights and workouts in the gym.
+With that said, I came across an interesting article about Kobe's off-season "666 Workouts."

 Via Born To Workout.